gzupanda/TransRESCAL/README.md

 # TransRESCAL
-The source code will upload after the paper accedpted.
+The source for the model TransRESCAL.